anthony-symphony/whatsapp-connect-entitlements/README.md

 he/she to onboard users on WeChat & WhatsApp.

 The script will be able to perform the following:
-- Lookup user(s) Symphony UserID based on given email address
 - Add user(s) to WeChat & WhatsApp Connect entitlements
 - Install WeChat / WhatsApp Connect Extension App to User profile
+- Add list of permissions for a given user(s)
 - Remove user(s) to WeChat & WhatsApp Connect entitlements
 - Remove WeChat / WhatsApp Connect Extension App from User profile
 - Get list of users who currently have the entitlement